dotnet/EntityFramework.Docs/entity-framework/ef6/what-is-new/index.md

 However, we realize that you may need to use a previous version, or that you may want to experiment with new improvements in the latest pre-release.
 To install specific versions of EF, see [Get Entity Framework](~/ef6/fundamentals/install.md).

+## EF 6.4.0

+The EF 6.4.0 runtime was released to NuGet in December  2019.
+The primary goal of EF 6.4 is to polish the features and scenarios that was delivered in EF 6.3.
+See [list of important fixes](https://github.com/dotnet/ef6/milestone/14?closed=1) on Github.

 ## EF 6.3.0

 The EF 6.3.0 runtime was released to NuGet in September 2019.
 The main goal of this release was to facilitate migrating existing applications that use EF 6 to .NET Core 3.0.
 The community has also contributed several bug fixes and enhancements.
 See the issues closed in each 6.3.0 [milestone](https://github.com/aspnet/EntityFramework6/milestones?state=closed) for details.
 Here are some of the more notable ones: